ziatdinovmax/GPim/README.md

 GP and GP-based BO for Ising model: https://arxiv.org/abs/2004.04832

 GP-based BO for hysteresis loop engineering in ferroelectrics: https://arxiv.org/abs/2004.12512

-*The intended audience are domain scientists (for example, microscopists) with a basic knowledge of how to work with numpy arrays in Python.*

 <p align="center">
   <img src="misc/GPim_illustration_v2.png" width="75%" title="GPim">